aws-greengrass/aws-greengrass-log-manager/README.md

 The logs uploader should be able to handle any network disruptions or device reboots.
 The logs uploader should smartly manage the log rotation for different logging frameworks and upload the logs on a “best effort” basis.

-The customers can add each components configuration for where the log files are location and how they are rotated.
+The customers can add each component's configuration for where the log files are location and how they are rotated.
 The logs uploader will then perform a k-way merge and update the logs to CloudWatch in batches.
 After merging the different log files the logs uploader will create the log groups and log streams as needed before pushing all the log events to CloudWatch.